 How to Make a Delicious Arugula Salad with Fresh Peaches

-> A couple of weeks ago I wrote a post on How to Cook Rainbow Trout Filets and served the trout with a delicious arugula and peaches salad.
+I wrote a post on How to Cook Rainbow Trout Filets a couple of weeks ago and served the trout with a delicious arugula and peach salad.
 Many of you contacted me and asked for the salad recipe, so here it is.

-> Arugula Salad with Peaches Recipe
+Arugula Salad with Peaches Recipe

 - 12 ounces fingerling potatoes